-- Registration number: License plate number - Country Code: Letters that identify a country module - Character height: 9.5% - Confidence level: The percentage of confidence with which the license plates have been recognized - Processing time: The time it took to analyze a snapshot and return a reading measured in ms - License plates style: A set of characteristics of a license plate.
-See License plate styles and aliases on page 48 - License plates style alias: A more user friendly name to identify the style.
-See Aliases (explained) on page 49
+- Registration number: Detected license plate number. - Country code: Letters identifying the country module. - Character height: Character size in the image, shown as a percentage. - Confidence level: The system's confidence in the recognition result. - Processing time: Time taken to analyze each snapshot (in milliseconds). - License plate style: The format or pattern detected.
+See License plate styles and aliases. - License plate style alias: A more user-friendly name for the license plate style.
+See Aliases.

-Registratiชิก number: 3867YA67
+Registration number: 3867YA67

 Country code: F

 Character height: 9.5%

 Confidence level: 88%

 Processing time: 98 ms

 License plate style F_standard_since_1993_1

 License plate style alias Not assigned

-- 3. If the current configuration meets your requirements, click Close. - 4.
-If you want to investigate the results further, click Next, and you can review the results for each snapshot.
-This helps you to identify the situations that cause problems.
+- 3. If the configuration looks good, click Close. - 4.
+To investigate further, click Next and review individual snapshot results to help you pinpoint where recognition is failing.

-You can validate the configuration as many times as you like and on any LPR camera and with different settings.
+You can validate the configuration as often as you need to, on any LPR camera, and with different settings.